12 Jul Instinctually Intact

 I protect my attention and my consciousness by choosing carefully what I read, watch, think about, and whom I relate to.

-I obviously hope you’ll do the same, and I show you how I do it in the post, “No, You Can’t Have My Mind.”
+I obviously hope you’ll do the same.
+Clicking on that “No, You Can’t Have My Mind” post will guide you!

 Exhibit C: Avoiding Rape

 A man let himself into the bathroom on the train when I was in my late teens traveling on another continent.
-He intimated he had a knife in his breast pocket with hand gestures.
-Fortunately, I had my pants pulled up and was standing up.
+With hand gestures, he intimated he had a knife in his breast pocket.
+Fortunately, I had my pants pulled up and was standing.
 I instinctively screamed bloody murder.
 He tried to silence me with his gestures.
 We were in very close quarters and he meant me no good.
 He kept trying to silence me.
 I did not freeze.
 I kept screaming.
 He left.

 I should not have had to endure that.
 But I made it.
 Thank you, instinct.